 Timing

 You’ve got to research the current state of the market before you decide to start investing.
 Are the house prices quite high at the moment?
 If they are, it might not be the best time to buy as they could fall again and then you won’t be able to make a profit.
 As such, it’s important to look at what is projected for the market, not just the state that it is in at the moment.
+Getting some advice from experts like Jonathan Beaulieu can help you to kick start your property investment journey.
+You want to ensure that you get the timing right so that you can build something tangible that you can rely on, right?
+When you do this, you watch your new business thrive – and it’s because you took the advice of those who know better.

 On top of that, do you even have the time to commit to these investments?
 Are you going to spend the time needed working on improving properties until they are in the condition you want them in?
 If you’re already stretched thin, it might be worth waiting a little while until you’ve got some more spare time.